Fact or Fiction: Are Nonstick Pans Safe?

 What the Study Found About Nonstick Pans

 Based on its findings, the FDA reported that PFAs (a group of 5,000 synthetic chemicals that are also known as “forever chemicals“) are present in about 98 percent of Americans’ bloodstreams.
 One of the major sources is the food we eat, according to the Environmental Protection Agency, since dangerous substances are absorbed into food from things like nonstick cookware.
 Since the 1940s, PFAS chemicals have been used in nonstick cookware because of their ability to repel oil and water.
+Find out what are forever chemicals and how to avoid them.

 What You Need to Know About Nonstick Pans